5 min to complete

 So what happens here:

-The partition key (pet_chip_id) tells us exactly in which node our data is stored.
+The partition key (pet_chip_id) tells us exactly in which node and where on that node, our data is stored.
 So we’d know where in the cluster we can find our data.
 Now, In that partition, since the data is ordered according to the time, we could very quickly scan to the given time interval (the clustering key) and return the records.

-Let’s see what happens if we don’t define a partition key.
+Let’s see what happens if we don’t define a clustering key.
 Recall the previously created table heartrate_v1:

 CREATE TABLE heartrate_v1 (